mplattu/thermostat/README.md

    list of strings
  * `RELAY_PASSWORD` API password for the device.
 Type: comma-separated list of strings

- * `SENSOR_INDOOR` Comma-separated list of indoor temperature sensors.
-These names refer to the names broadcasted by the temperature sensors (see above).
-Type: comma-separated list of strings
- * `SENSOR_OUTDOOR` Similair comma-separated list of outdoor temperature sensors.
-Tyoe: comma-separated list of strings
+Optional variables:

  * `THERMOSTAT_FORCE_ON` If contains a value (e.g. `yes`) the relay is forced ON/closed to turn the heating on regardless of the temperatures.
 Type: string
  * `THERMOSTAT_FORCE_OFF` If contains a value (e.g. `yes`) the relay is forced OFF/open to turn the heating off regardless of the temperatures.
 Type: string
- * `THERMOSTAT_TEMP_DIFF` The desired temperature difference between outdoor and indoor temperatures.
-A positive value sets indoor temperature higher than the outdoor temperature.
-Type: integer
  * `THERMOSTAT_TEMP_MAX` Maximum room temperature.
 If the indoor temperature raises above this limit the relay is always turned off.
 Type: integer

+InfluxDB variables (optional):

+The InfluxDB variables allow the server to send relay status to InfluxDB.
+By configuring this and corresponding sensor variables you can send monitoring data to the defined InfluxDB.

+ * `INFLUXDB_URL` URL of the InfluxDB server (e.g. `https://your.influxdb:8086`).
+Type: string
+ * `INFLUXDB_ORG` InfluxDB organisation.
+Type: string
+ * `INFLUXDB_BUCKET` InfluxDB bucket.
+Type: string
+ * `INFLUXDB_TOKEN` InfluxDB access token.
+The server needs write access to the given bucket.
+Type: string

-Defining devices
+Defining devices (example):

  * One device:
    `RELAY_NAME=relay_1.local RELAY_KEY=relay1_deltaco_sh-p01 RELAY_PASSWORD=relay1apipassword`